-(*Disclaimer: Joe Rogan sometimes has some divisive opinions and his views do not represent those here at PodcastHowTo.com.
-We simply feel it is necessary to share information and allow dialogue.)
+(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

 I think most of you know who Joe Rogan is.
-Well, for those who do not, let me introduce you; Joe Rogan is a UFC color commentator, an American stand-up comedian, and a host of every known Joe Rogan Experience (JRE) podcast.
+Well, for those who do not, let me introduce you; Joe Rogan is a UFC color commentator, an American stand-up comedian, and hosts of the Joe Rogan Experience (JRE) podcast.

 Most of the episodes that it has been quite long.
 Many of them can last for more than three hours of live-streamed format.
 As you can probably assume, they’ll cover a wide range of topics for episodes that long.